activeadmin/activeadmin/CONTRIBUTING.md

 [fork Active Admin](https://help.github.com/articles/fork-a-repo)
 and create a branch with a descriptive name.

-A great branch name would be (where issue #325 is the ticket you're working on):
+A good branch name would be (where issue #325 is the ticket you're working on):

 ```sh
 git checkout -b 325-add-japanese-translations